UoB-HPC/ipu-hpc-cookbook/using-inline-assembly/README.md

 };
 ```

-Good luck, and remember to use this sparingly!
+Good luck, and remember to use this sparingly.